-(d) Knaften-Nordanas, Sweden
+(c) Knaften-Nordanas, Sweden

 On June 16, 2014, the Company through a Share Exchange Agreement, acquired a private company, Gungnir Resources Inc. ("Gungnir"), registered in Ontario, and 100% of its Nordanas and Knaften properties located in northern Sweden.
 Under the terms of the acquisition, the shareholders of Gungnir Resources Inc. received an amount of \$300,000 plus a total of 6,517,303 post consolidation shares of the Company.
 The claims are subject to a 2.4% NSR, of which one-third is owned by a related party.
 The Company has the right to purchase 50% of the royalty for \$1 million at any time up to twelve months after the commencement of commercial production.
-As at September 30, 2016, the Company had incurred aggregate exploration expenditures of \$66,107.
+During 2016, the Nordanas claim was allowed to expire resulting in a write down of \$148,820 in capitalized costs associated with the Nordanas property.
+During the period ended September 30, 2017, the Company incurred additional exploration expenditures of \$86,047 in regards to the Knaften property.

-(e) Rormyrberget-Lappvattnet, Sweden
+(d) Rormyrberget-Lappvattnet, Sweden